 Sectors we work in:

 ISO 9000 Series of Standards:

-ISO 9001:2015 sets out the criteria for a quality management system and is the only standard in the family that can be certified to.
-It can be used by any organization, large or small, regardless of its field of activity.
+ISO 9001:2015 sets out the criteria for a quality management system and is the only standard in the family that can be certified to (although this is not a requirement).

 ISO 19011:2018 provides guidance on auditing management systems, including the principles of auditing, managing an audit programme and conducting management system audits, as well as guidance on the evaluation of competence of individuals involved in the audit process.
 These activities include the individual(s) managing the audit programme, auditors and audit teams.